8base/old-documentation/8base-console/graphql-api/mutations/related-record-mutations.md

 {% endcode-tabs %}

 ##### Connecting records in mutation
-One or more records can be connected using a mutation that associates them - whether the relationship is *many-to-many*, *one-to-many*, or *one-to-one*.
+One or more records can be connected using a mutation that associates them—whether the relationship is *many-to-many*, *one-to-many*, or *one-to-one*.

 {% code-tabs %}
 {% code-tabs-item title="Query" %}